About

 By improving our understanding of men’s diverse family and work roles, this information will help policy makers, employers and practitioners develop father friendly work-family policies and practices.

-Modern Fatherhood is funded by the ESRC Secondary Data Analysis Initiative.
+Modern Fatherhood was funded by the ESRC Secondary Data Analysis Initiative from 2012 to 2014.
 It involved analysis of data from four large-scale survey series: Understanding Society, the European Union Labour Force Survey, the European Social Survey and the British Household Panel Study.